TVasconcellos/amthebest/README.md

 ## 11. Known open items / future ideas (not built)

-- **Office & Street pack** real contents + descriptions (placeholders currently).
-Street Pack two-dimension selector if it contains apparel + phone case.
+- **Office Pack** real contents + description (still a placeholder; it has no selectable components).
+Other packs now use the `components` model (§6.1) and capture per-item colour/size, so the earlier multi-dimension selection problem is solved.
 - **Custom domain:** exploring a free short domain (e.g. `amthebest.eu.org` via eu.org + Cloudflare DNS, or a PR-based service like is-a.dev / Open Domains).
 When live, update the hardcoded `og:url` / `og:image` paths in `index.html` (currently the github.io path).
 Also: renaming the repo to `tvasconcellos.github.io` would drop the `/amthebest/` path for free.
 - **Firebase profiles / loyalty (paused, learning project):** explored adding Google sign-in + profiles + order history + points via Firebase (project `amthebest-34fbd`, CDN approach, code to live in a separate `js/firebase.js`, sign-in as a small nav button).
 Blocked on a real design problem: with email-based orders the site never knows if an order was placed/paid, so history/points need either (A) record order to Firestore as 'pending' + owner marks paid manually, (B) real payments via Stripe, or (C) drop loyalty and keep profiles for autofill/favourites only.
 Not yet decided; nothing built.